seasketch/python-sap-map/docs/algorithm.md

 The magnitude of a pixels value by itself (e.g. `.016`)  is not important.
 The real value is in being able to compare one pixel to another, or one group of pixels to another group of pixels.
 A higher value means more importance to the group.
 And the loss of access to a geographic area with more value will have a greater `cost` to the group.

-For this reason, Spatial Access Priority maps are frequently used as a `cost` layer in prioritization software such as [Marxan](https://marxansolutions.org/) or [PrioritizR](https://prioritizr.net/), to find spatial planning solutions that maximize for certain factors such ecological abundance or resilience, while minimizing the cost to groups of people that use the area.
+For this reason, Spatial Access Priority maps are frequently used as a `cost` layer in prioritization software such as [Marxan](https://marxansolutions.org/) or [PrioritizR](https://prioritizr.net/), to find spatial planning solutions that maximize for certain factors such as ecological abundance or resilience, while minimizing the cost to groups of people that use the area.